RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2021-04-07-shingeki-no-kyojin-part-4.md

 have specific powers, and yet somehow, Falco's __Jaws__ titan comes with the power to transform into a flying titan.
 We've never seen a flying titan, and yet somehow the Jaws titan is the one that comes with wings.
+People will argue that there was foreshadowing ("Look at his name - Falco!") and there's some shoddy handwaving by Falco ("I drank Zeke's spinal fluid so I inherited some Beast-like powers!" - if so, why did no one in Ragako village or Levi's squad in the forest show any beast-like qualities?).
-People will argue that there was foreshadowing ("Look at his name - Falco!"), in my opinion, this is just a shitty excuse for arbitrarily granting one titan the ability to fly in order to advance the plot.
+In my opinion, there is no justification for arbitrarily granting exactly one titan the ability to fly at the exact right moment necessary to advance the plot.

-An additional point of frustration is that Falco masters his titan shifting abilities the second time he transforms.
-In earlier chapters, we watched how hard Eren worked to master control of his titan and yet somehow, Falco transitions from being completely out of control in his first transformation (Chapter 129) to being a master capable of flying long distances (Chapter 135) and nimbly dodging 10 Warhammer titan archers (Chapter 136).
+An additional point of frustration is that Falco masters his titan shifting abilities the second time he transforms (not counting the time when he's a pure titan).
+In earlier chapters, we watched how hard Eren worked to master control of his titan and yet somehow, Falco transitions from being completely out of control in his first transformation (Chapter 129) to being a master capable of flying long distances (Chapter 135) and nimbly dodging 10 Warhammer titan archers (Chapter 136) on his second transformation.

+I believe these tropes, of making material up when necessary to advance the plot and with no justification, are called [ass pulls](https://tvtropes.org/pmwiki/pmwiki.php/Main/AssPull).

 ## Gabi